kchinzei/ESP8266-AS7265-Server/README.md

 ## About [AS7265x](https://www.sparkfun.com/products/15050)

 AS7265x has three optical sensors to obtain 18-band spectroscopic intensity between 410 and 940 nm, which means from UV to NIR.
-This is not a professional instrument which will cost x20 or more of thµis.
+This is not a professional instrument which will cost x20 or more of this.
 But this is a [Maker](https://makezine.com)'s choice, isn't it?

 ![AS7265x](https://cdn.sparkfun.com/r/500-500/assets/parts/1/3/3/9/3/15050-SparkFun_Triad_Spectroscopy_Sensor_-_AS7265x__Qwiic_-01.jpg "Overview of AS7265x")

-My personal interest is to use AS7265x to measure the chromaticity of LEDs to use in my [kch-rgbw-lib](https://github.com/kchinzei/kch-rgbw-lib) to accurately calculate composite LED colors.
-That's why the chart is in very dark mode.
+My personal interest is to use it to measure the chromaticity of LEDs in my [kch-rgbw-lib](https://github.com/kchinzei/kch-rgbw-lib) to accurately calculate composite LED colors.
+I need to do it in a dark room, that's why the chart is in very dark mode.

 ## Requirements